 Weed Addiction Statistics

 According to Canadian Centre on Substance Abuse weed has been a growing problem for many individuals in Canada.
 These numbers are likely higher as many may feel uncomfortable giving an honest report on substance use.
-If you are one of the people asking yourself “how can I stop smoking weed”, this is the first step in this process.
 You should commend yourself for asking how you can make a positive change for yourself and for noticing that a substance may be having a negative impact on your life.
 It is often much more challenging than we expect to reduce or stop using any type of substance, and this is because of how habitual it can become, and dependency can develop over time.
 Your mind begins to expect certain substances, specifically at certain times of day, with certain people and in certain environments.
-For example, you may have a close friend who you always smokes weed with you and when you see him/her – you automatically crave weed.
+For example, you may have a close friend who you always smoke weed with you and when you see him/her – you automatically crave weed.
 This is called conditioning.
 That being said, if you are reading this article you have likely already attempted to quit smoking weed or at least are preparing yourself to do so.
 Below I have outlined steps you can take into consideration in this process.

-Be prepared for this to be challenging.
+Be prepared for this to be challenging as you might experience cannabis withdrawal effects.
 There will be days that are difficult to stick to the outlined plan of weed reduction.
 The following would be factors that can contribute to it being more difficult:

 - Experiencing intense emotions puts you at risk for increasing your weed use, when we feel extreme happiness, sadness, anger etc. – it puts as at a higher likelihood of relapsing back to higher substance use.

 - Interpersonal conflicts – if you have a fight with your girlfriend/boyfriend, you have an issue with a coworker, you are going to be more likely to return to higher substance use.
 When we have relationship issues, we often turn to substances for self-soothing.